Japan's Suga signals readiness for new stimulus package

 TOKYO (Reuters) - Japanese Prime Minister Yoshihide Suga said the government will do all it can to help the economy recover, signalling his readiness to compile another stimulus package to cushion the blow from the coronavirus pandemic.

-Laying the groundwork for more spending, private sector members of a key government council urged Suga’s administration to put together measures to support the economy, funded by an extra budget of “sufficient size”, by the end of the year.
+Laying the groundwork for more spending, private sector members of a key government council urged Suga’s administration to put together measures to support the economy, financed by an extra budget of “sufficient size” by the end of the year.

 “We’d like to come up with measures to put Japan’s economy back on a recovery path by deploying all available means in a timely fashion,” Suga told the council’s meeting on Monday.